Video: A Polish community’s struggle against industrial poultry farms

-Dobrusia Gogłoza is not only co-founder of Otwarte Klatki (Open Cages) in Poland, but is also the person responsible for turning the organization into a successful international nonprofit, operating in nine countries and counting.
-It is largely thanks to Dobrusia’s vision and determination that this international organization (now called Anima International after merging with Danish organization Anima) has become, according to Animal Charity Evaluators, one of the four most effective animal advocacy organizations in the world.
+Dobrusia Gogłoza is not only the co-founder of Otwarte Klatki (Open Cages) in Poland, but also played a major role in turning the organization into a successful international nonprofit, operating in nine countries and counting.
+This international organization (now called Anima International after merging with Danish organization Anima) has become, according to Animal Charity Evaluators, one of the four most effective animal advocacy organizations in the world.

 Dr. Sylwia Spurek is a vegan Polish lawyer in the European Parliament who shows that nothing is impossible.
 She is paving the way for Polish politicians who want to speak out about the suffering of animals, and has been fighting for the rights of women and other oppressed groups as well for several years.
 She is a shining example of courage and compassion in politics.

 Weronika leads the international Plant-Based Campaigns team at Anima International, and it’s her creative approach to promoting plant-based diets that has led to such successes as the Chefs for Change program and a popular video about the amazing 93-year-old vegetarian Mrs. Irenka, which received much attention both online and on television.
 Weronika works hard to make her ideas a reality, and is a fantastic asset to Anima International.